Debugging Missing Access-Control-Allow-Origin Header: Preflight Resolution Guide

 Why does the browser show a missing Access-Control-Allow-Origin header when the server actually sends it?

 Proxies, CDNs, or misconfigured middleware may strip or override the header before it reaches the client.
-Incorrect casing or duplicate header injection also triggers browser parsing failures.
+Duplicate header injection also triggers browser parsing failures.

 How do I debug a missing header only on preflight OPTIONS requests?